Community-level Contagion among Diverse Financial Assets: Results and Implications

 The strong influence of these sectors can be attributed to their intrinsic characteristics and also the prevailing market conditions during the examined periods.
 In particular, Information Technology assets consistently attract significant investor attention due to their strong growth potential and dominant market capitalization in the financial markets, making them highly influential in shaping both investor behavior and overall market performance.
 As a result, price movements in this sector often have a broad impact across various business sectors and types of investment vehicle.
 In fact, the sector’s influence has grown even more remarkably since 2020 thanks to the accelerated global technology adoption followed by the boom in generative AI~\cite{flo24,rud23}.

-Regarding the Healthcare and Financials sectors, their strong influence appears to be more context-dependent.
-During the pandemic, the Healthcare sector gained prominence as companies were at the forefront of efforts to combat Covid-19, including the production of protective equipment and vaccines~\cite{bow22,ami23}.
+Regarding other aforementioned sectors, their strong influence appears to be more context-dependent.
+For instance, during the pandemic, the Healthcare sector gained prominence as companies were at the forefront of efforts to combat Covid-19, including the production of protective equipment and vaccines~\cite{bow22,ami23}.
 This rapid development elevated their importance and impact on both financial markets and the broader economy.
 Likewise, the Financials sector plays a vital role in reflecting and shaping economic conditions~\cite{mar23}, thereby carrying a strong influence in financial markets, especially during periods of uncertainty like the Ukraine-Russia conflict.
+To this end, our results are supported to some extent by existing studies, although they are not directly relevant to our present topic and dataset context.
+For instance, Giudici and Parisi in \cite{giu18} examined the systemic risk among ten countries using Corporate Default Swap (CDS) spreads over a period from 2006 to 2016.
+By introducing a novel approach that integrates partial correlations and correlation networks into VAR models, they discovered a clustering effect between the countries in terms of credit risk contagion.
+Specifically, they found that some countries tend to act as risk importers, while some often behave as risk exporters.
+Despite the differences in the two topics, this finding shares some common ground with the results of our experiments.

 Overall, when combining these results with those from the previous subsection, they suggest that while contagion might not be an important factor causing the formation of communities, the community structure in general and some communities in particular might still be significantly influenced by certain communities through their significant contagion effects, highlighting their central role in both the contagion network and the financial markets as a whole.
 Although this hypothesis requires further validation through broader experiments, the current findings offer a promising first step in exploring this topic.